-Lyft often will get involved in some capacity, however, as the company carries insurance policies to cover drivers just in case the drivers don’t buy enough coverage themselves.
-Each state sets different requirements, including Texas, but ultimately, you need an attorney who knows the “ins and outs” of the law to make sure you can put Lyft and its insurance companies on the hook for your injuries whenever possible.
+Lyft often will get involved in some capacity because the company carries insurance policies to cover drivers just in case the drivers don’t buy enough coverage themselves.
+Each state sets different requirements, including Texas, but ultimately, you need an attorney who knows the “ins and outs” of the law to make sure you can hold Lyft and its insurance companies responsible for your injuries whenever possible.

-INSIDER TIP—Lyft WILL Make the Claims Process Harder Than Necessary
+INSIDER TIP #2—The Lyft Insurance Claims Process Might Be Harder Than Necessary

 Many people think car accident claims should follow a standard process: